otan-cockroach/crdb-blog-posts/time-blog.md

 Each of the time types have interesting nuances:

-* TIMESTAMP is a type with date and time that has no time zone information and is absolute.
-Alternatively, think of it as "always UTC time".
+* TIMESTAMP is a type with date and time that has no time zone information.
+  Behaviour does not changed based on the session time zone.
-* TIMESTAMPTZ is a type with date and time that has time zone behaviour dependent on your session time zone and is conscious of daylight savings.
+* TIMESTAMPTZ is a type with date and time that has time zone behaviour dependent on your session time zone and  is conscious of daylight savings).
 It never persists time zone initialized with it.
 If you want to be safe, always use UTC with it.
 * TIME is a type with time of day info only.
 * TIMETZ is a type with time of day and fixed time zone offsets.
 It does not depend on the session time zone for computation, and is not daylight savings